pshomov/pshomov.github.io/_posts/common-problems-with-mvvm-apps-take-two.md

 Yes, I made up a pubsub "thing" that allows for publishing and subscribing ;-).

+Generally speaking if view models are not the place for app logic, what kind of logic should be in there?
+I think we should have there animation logic, syncing states between controls in the view and in general logic directly connected to the view itself and its components.

 Now this model is much simpler and rather easy to test.
 In fact it is so simple I think I just lost interest in testing it.

 I would rather test the logic that controls it, and that is what I really wanted to get you curious about ;)

 I will keep working on that new sample but meanwhile I encourage you to post your thoughts in the comments below.